Epclusa® (sofosbuvir/velpatasvir)

 Clinical Data on the Use of SOF/VEL in Pregnancy

-The ongoing, phase 4, open-label, single-arm STORC study is assessing safety and efficacy outcomes of chronic HCV treatment with SOF/VEL once daily for 12 weeks during pregnancy.2 Interim data showed a 100% maternal SVR rate and no perinatal transmission with SOF/VEL.
+The ongoing, phase 4, open-label, single-arm STORC study is assessing safety and efficacy outcomes of chronic HCV treatment with SOF/VEL once daily for 12 weeks during pregnancy.
+Interim data showed a 96% maternal SVR rate among the 54 participants who completed SVR assessment, as well as no perinatal transmission with SOF/VEL.
 No SAEs were related to SOF/VEL.
 Two participants discontinued SOF/VEL.3

 In a phase 1, open-label PK study evaluating SOF/VEL in 10 pregnant women, VEL exposures and SOF Cmax were similar between the pregnant participants and the non‑pregnant reference cohort.
-The SVR12 rate was 100% (n=8 with SVR visit), and none of the 8 infants with HCV RNA data had detectable values, including 4 infants who completed 12 months of follow-up.
+The SVR12 rate was 100% (n=8 with SVR visit), and none of the 8 infants with HCV RNA follow-up data had detectable values during the 12 months of follow‑up.
 Maternal AEs included headache, nausea, vomiting, heartburn, and fatigue.
-One AE (vomiting) resulted in treatment discontinuation.
-Among the infants, there were 2 preterm births (<37 weeks of gestation) and 3 neonatal intensive care unit admissions.5
+One Grade 3 AE of vomiting resulted in treatment discontinuation.
+Among the infants, there were 2 preterm births (<37 weeks of gestation) and 3 NICU admissions.5

 Product Labeling1